CM Kejriwal, Sisodia say truth has won after court discharges them in CS assault case | Politics

 CM Kejriwal, Sisodia say truth has won after court discharges them in CS assault case

-Sisodia also accused the BJP-led Central government of hatching a conspiracy against Kejriwal.A Delhi court on Wednesday discharged Kejriwal, his deputy Sisodia and nine other AAP MLAs in the case related to the alleged assault on the then chief secretary Anshu Prakash in 2018.Additional Chief Metropolitan Magistrate Sachin Gupta, however, ordered framing of charges against two AAP MLAs - Amantullah and Prakash Jarwal - in the case.Kejirwal took to twitter saying Satyamev jayate truth has won following the court decision.It is a day of victory of justice and truth.
+Sisodia accused the BJP-led central government of hatching a conspiracy against Kejriwal to weaken the Delhi government that has been elected by the people.A Delhi court on Wednesday discharged Kejriwal, Sisodia and nine other AAP MLAs in the case related to the alleged assault on the then chief secretary Anshu Prakash in 2018.Additional Chief Metropolitan Magistrate Sachin Gupta, however, ordered framing of charges against two AAP MLAs -- Amantullah Khan and Prakash Jarwal -- in the case.Kejriwal tweeted Satyamev jayate truth has won following the courts decision.It is a day of victory of justice and truth.

 - Country: